Russia expected to outlaw opposition leader Navalny's groups - WTMJ

 The extremism label would also mean that activists who have worked with the organizations, anyone who donated to them, and even those who simply shared the groups’ materials could be prosecuted and receive lengthy prison terms.

-The case is just one part of a multi-pronged government strategy to steamroll the opposition ahead of the Sept.
+The case is just one part of a multipronged government strategy to steamroll the opposition ahead of Sept.
 19 elections that has included the banning of other organizations and arrests of activists.

+Lawyer Yevgeny Smirnov said during the hearing that stretched into the evening hours that the prosecutors’ motion was intended to bar Navalny’s associates from running for public office.

+“This case has been linked to the law that bans all those who are connected with the Foundation for Fighting Corruption from getting elected,” Smirnov said.

+The court session was held behind closed doors on the grounds that classified materials would be discussed.

-Navalny has been the most adamant political foe of President Vladimir Putin.
-He was arrested in January upon returning from Germany, where he spent five months convalescing after a nerve agent poisoning that he blames on the Kremlin — accusations that Russian officials reject.
-In February, Navalny was given a 2 1/2-year prison term for violating the terms of a suspended sentence from a 2014 embezzlement conviction that he dismissed as politically driven.
+Navalny has been the most ardent political foe of President Vladimir Putin.
+He was arrested in January upon returning from Germany, where he spent five months convalescing after a nerve agent poisoning he blames on the Kremlin — an accusation that Russian officials reject.
+In February, Navalny was given a 2 1/2-year prison term for violating the terms of a suspended sentence from a 2014 embezzlement conviction that he dismissed as politically motivated.

-The court hearing on his organizations was held behind closed doors on the grounds that classified materials would be discussed.

-Ivan Pavlov, who heads a team of defense lawyers in the case, said the court is expected to issue its verdict Wednesday.
-The judge has rejected a defense appeal to allow Navalny to take part in the hearings via a video link from prison and dismissed other motions by the defense.
+Ivan Pavlov, who heads a team of defense lawyers in the case, said the court was expected to rule Wednesday.
+The judge rejected a defense appeal to allow Navalny to take part via a video link from prison and dismissed other motions by the defense.

 “There is no talk about the equal representation of the parties in the case,” Pavlov said.